Entering the European market for dried ginger

 - Store packaged ginger in a dry, cool place to prevent quality deterioration.
 If you offer organic certified ginger, physically separate it from ginger that is not certified.

-- See the website of Practical Actions to learn more on improving pre-harvest handling and processing for ginger.
+- See the Practical Actions website to learn about improving ginger pre-harvest handling and processing.

 What are the requirements for niche markets?